ISISComputingGroup/ibex_developers_manual/doc/deployment/deploy/Deployment-on-an-Instrument-Control-PC.md

 ## Install IBEX for the first time
 :::{note}
-This is unlikely to happen now we've migrated most instruments, and SECI instruments should have a copy of IBEX at the least.
+This is unlikely to happen now we've migrated all instruments from SECI.
 :::
 <details>
 <summary> Click to expand</summary>